nmeripo/Reducing-the-Dimensionality-of-Data-with-Neural-Networks/README.md

 - **RBM.py**: Implementation of a Restricted Boltzmann Machine (RBM) for dimensionality reduction.
 - **auto_encoder.py**: Implementation of an autoencoder for dimensionality reduction and data reconstruction.
 - **train_test_MNIST.py**: Training and Testing script for validating the implemented neural network models on MNIST dataset.
-- **utilsnn.py**: Utility functions for neural network operations, such as data preprocessing and model evaluation.
+- **utilsnn.py**: Utility functions for neural network operations, such as image preprocessing.

 ## Instructions

 To use the provided scripts:

 1. Make sure you have Python installed on your system.
 2. Install the required dependencies.
-You can do this by running: